CameronCSS/SQL-Queries/8 Weeks of SQL/8 Week SQL Challenge # 2/README.md

 FROM customer_orders co
 ```
 ```
--- We use distnct count to avoide duplicate order listings, which there a few of in the db
+-- We use distinct count to avoide duplicate order listings, which there a few of in the db
 ```
 ![image](https://github.com/CameronCSS/SQL-Queries/assets/121735588/8a15173a-ae78-4dab-87c9-be02e7b3b9fc)
 <br>